rayguna/classroom-queries-debug/README.md

   end
 ```

 8. Remember to save often.
-To return to the last commit and discard all recent changes, type in the terminal git reset -hard HEAD.
+To return to the last commit and discard all recent changes, type in the terminal `git reset --hard HEAD`.

 9. In the config/routes.rb, the function get should have been post: